tasmota/docs/docs/Scripting-Language.md

 USE_SCRIPT_FATFS_EXT | enables additional FS commands
 SDCARD_DIR | enables support for web UI for SD card directory upload and download
-USE_WEBCAM | enables support ESP32 Webcam which is controlled by scripter cmds
+USE_WEBCAM | enables support ESP32 Webcam which is controlled by scripter cmds USE_FACE_DETECT | enables face detecting in ESP32 Webcam
 ----

 !!! info "Scripting Language for Tasmota is an alternative to Tasmota [Rules](Rules)"